NamanChandok/gmt_app/README.md

 - Responsive design for mobile and desktop
 - Next.js with TypeScript
 - Tailwind CSS for styling
-- Modal and Accordion components
 - Fully functional contact form with ReCAPTCHA validation
-- Optimized images using Next.js `<Image />`
 - Clean, professional copy tailored to the therapy niche

 ## Getting Started